shalqahtani/Exercise-RN-TS-Pets/README.md

 ## Getting Started

-1. Clone the repository
+1. Fork the repository
+2. Clone your forked version
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. Run the app with `npx expo start`
+4. Run the app with `npx expo start`